 Winner of ASFF’s Best of Fest Award and Best Drama, Wave is a humorous yet heartfelt exploration of communication, human connection and loneliness.
 Directed by Oscar Winner, Benjamin Cleary and TJ O’Grady Peyton, Wave is the story of Gaspar Rubicon, who wakes from a coma speaking a fully formed but unrecognisable language leaving him isolated by his inability to communicate.

 An opening night favourite at ASFF 2018, The Wayward Wind is a humorous twist on the ‘rambling man’.
 Told through clever choreography, The Wayward Wind features the beautiful, expansive backdrop of a typical Mid-Western Farm.
 Colourful and charming, this carefully and lovingly crafted film is an uplifting and inspiring work of cinema and is a visual treat.

-The Aesthetica Award Winning Film Tour is presented in partnership with BFI Network and Film Hub North.
+The Aesthetica Award Winning Film Tour is presented in partnership with BFI Film Audience Network.